Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 The file browser comes with a basic text editor.
 Some important notes on that:

 - If no changes have been made, the _save_ button is grayed out.
-- There is no _save-as_ feature
+- There is no _save-as_ feature, so read-only files can not be edited.
-- If a read-only file is opened no indication will be given to the user but no changes will be applied

 LUMI-O can also be accessed if you have [configured the connection](../../storage/lumio/#configuring-the-lumi-o-connection) using the _lumio-conf_ tool.